SkillsUSA: 20th century

 Tommy Snider from Griffin, Georgia was elected as VICA's first student president and Larry W. Johnson, the assistant supervisor of T&I education and state advisor for the Vocation Industrial Clubs of North Carolina, became the first executive secretary of VICA on July 1, 1965.
 He continued in the position until 1987.

 By 1966, membership was up to 29,534, spanning 1,074 clubs across 26 states and territories.
 Additionally, the first issue of the club's magazine was produced.
 At the national conference, held in Little Rock, Arkansas, the VICA emblem was unveiled, and the first official state charters were presented.

 In 1969, the Postsecondary Division of VICA was approved during a Constitutional Convention held in Memphis, Tennessee, bringing total membership to 82,000.
 The following year, the first edition of the VICA Leadership Handbook was published.

 On VICA's 10-year anniversary (1975), the organization inducted its one millionth member.
 Three years later, VICA saw the start of the construction of its National Leadership Center in Leesburg, Virginia.

-VICA hosted the International Youth Skill Olympics, which held a competition following the National Leadership and Skills Conference (NLSC) for the first time in 1979, in Atlanta.
+VICA hosted the International Youth Skill Olympics, which held a competition following the National Leadership and Skills Conference (NLSC) in 1981, in Atlanta.

 In 1995, the national competition, then known as the United States Skill Olympics, was renamed to the SkillsUSA Championships during the NLSC.
 In, 1999, during the NLSC, VICA was renamed to SkillsUSA-VICA.